tobeor3009/CNN_total/README.md

 ## Why should you use this repository?
 If you become proficient in handling this code, you can quickly carry out various tasks or experiments just by adjusting parameters.

+## Limitation
+I am considering creating a web page for documentation because the current documentation for this repository is not well-organized.

+## To BE Done
+- Make DocString.
+- Create Document Page for this repository.